 As a TB-endemic country, the population with TB infection is around 40 % in China, and this epidemiological situation can reduce the diagnostic efficiency of T-SPOT.TB [13].
-Study confirmed LTBI makes T-SPOT.TB unreliable in China, and an increasing proportion of T-SPOT.TB positive patients have LTBI rather than active TB [14].
+A study confirmed that LTBI makes T-SPOT.TB unreliable in China, and an increasing proportion of T-SPOT.TB-positive patients have LTBI rather than active TB [14].
 The positive result often imposes a great difficulty on the differential diagnosis between lung cancer and TB in pulmonary lesion cases without pathological evidence and typical symptomatology, and even results in missed diagnosis or misdiagnosis, leading to treatment delay and inappropriate medication.
-Literatures have reported near 40% pulmonary nodule is benign, and atypical tuberculosis is the main disease misdiagnosed as lung cancer [15,16].
-Single auxiliary diagnosis method is difficult to provide enough information in these difficult cases, and clinicians usually comprehensively take multiple clinical indicators into consideration before decision-making.
-Previous study provided diagnostic evidence from blood transcriptional profiles, but it not a simple and practical approach nowadays [17].
-A literature provided a radiomics model to differentiate TB and lung cancer adopting parameters of lung computerized tomography (CT), but that model suits radiologists rather than clinicians [18].
-Otherwise, these methods ignored the coexistence of lung cancer and TB infection A clinical model to predict lung cancer in undiagnosed pulmonary lesions in TB infection patient is necessary.
+The literature has reported that nearly 40% of pulmonary nodules are benign, and atypical TB is the main disease misdiagnosed as lung cancer [15,16].
+A single auxiliary diagnosis method is difficult to provide enough information in these difficult cases, and clinicians usually comprehensively take multiple clinical indicators into consideration before decision-making.
+Previous studies provided diagnostic evidence from blood transcriptional profiles, but it is not a simple and practical approach nowadays [17].
+The literature provides a radiomics model to differentiate TB and lung cancer, adopting parameters of lung computerized tomography (CT), but that model suits radiologists rather than clinicians [18].
+Otherwise, these methods ignored the coexistence of lung cancer and TB infection.
+A clinical model to predict lung cancer in undiagnosed pulmonary lesions in TB infection patients is necessary.